Compliance with the QCA Code

 Principle 7 – Evaluate board performance based on clear and relevant objectives, seeking continuous improvement

-The Board intends to carry out a self-evaluation of its performance and the Board Committees before the end of the first calendar year post-IPO with a view to setting objectives for the Board for the future and identifying any areas where professional advice should be sought.
+The Board carries out a self-evaluation of its performance and the Board Committees with a view to setting objectives for the Board for the future and identifying any areas where professional advice should be sought.
 In subsequent years a review of Board performance will from time to time be externally facilitated.
 On an ongoing basis the Board will review the level of achievement of the executive directors compared with their objectives, assessing their contribution to Company performance and re-appraising future objectives on an annual basis.

 The Board will review the time commitment of non-executives and their re-appointment having regard both to their ability to commit the necessary time to the role, the skills, knowledge and experience required as well as making assessment of their continuing independence.